tffl/flower-shop/README.md

 Follow the steps:

-1. Clone the Repository
+1. Clone the Repository<br>
-Clone the repository using Git and navigate into the project folder:
+Clone the repositor using Git and navigate into the project folder:

 ```bash
 git clone https://github.com/tffl/flower-shop
 ```

-2. Install Dependencies
+2. Install Dependencies<br>
 You must have Node.js (v18+) installed.
 After that, run the following command to install all dependencies:

 ```bash